Skip to main content

 Sent once

 An intervention is sent only the first time the criteria are met.
-Read an example of how this works on the Concepts page.
+Read an example of how this works in the delivery example.

 Defining intervention criteria has three steps: